 - The Gray Parrot has a bright red tail and a light gray plumage.
 It's about the size of an Amazon parrot and thus significantly larger than the Timneh Parrot.

-- The Timneh Parrot has a small reddish-brow tail which is easy to distinguish from the bright red tail of the Gray Parrot.
+- The Timneh Parrot has a small reddish-brown tail which is easy to distinguish from the bright red tail of the Gray Parrot.
 Also the Timney Parrot is much smaller in size and the plumage has a darker grey color (sort of like slate grey) on head, back, wings and chest.

 They require a lot of attention and training - if they do not get enough attention, it can result in mental problems such as feather picking.
 If you get an offer to buy a "used" bird make sure to check thoroughly if the bird seems to be OK or maybe have physical or mental problems due to neglect or improper care.